mohanmca/MohanLearningGround/src/main/md/Mind/effective_conversation.md

 * Asking a black woman if that's her real hair
 * Telling a co-worker they are "too sensitive"

+## Connecting

+* Take time with genuine intention of *interacting and connecting* with the people you work with on a daily basis.
+* If you're not sure, it is okay to ask "What are your pronouns?" and avoid the term "preferred pronouns"
+* Check the person close to them, and find the pronouns

 ## References
 * 10 ways to have a better conversation